llnl/benchpark/docs/developer-docs/benchpark-developer-docs.rst

 * Based on definitions in ``test-ruby-system`` and ``test-amg2023-benchmark``
 * Contains everything as defined before this step
-* Creates necessary scripts for configuring Ramble and Spack installation
+* Clones Ramble and Spack into the Benchpark workspace

 4. Environment Setup
 --------------------